SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 | --- | --- | --- | --- | --- | --- |
 | [ExampleCompany]() | This is a short description of the company and what they do. | Location | Software Engineering Internship Example | [Job Posting]() | ✅ |

-## Editing an Internship
-To edit an internship (changing links, setting as inactive, changing start date, etc.), first, find the corresponding internship's entry in listings.json.
-Then pretend you are adding it as a new internship and follow the instructions above.
-Copy and paste the corresponding fields and change whichever ones need to be changed.
-Please only include the fields specified in the Adding an Internship section **plus the id field**.
-This is how we will make sure your edits replace the only internship.

-## Done with Changes?
-Once you're done with your changes, please create a **pull request** (for more information, click [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)).
-We will review your pull request and suggest changes if necessary.